“Yahweh is my best friend and my shepherd. I always have more than enough” Psalm 23:1, TPT

 Colossians 1 tells us that in Christ, all things — not just individuals, but creation itself — is being reconciled.
 Heaven and Earth meet in Him.
 The universe is being restored through the same love that restores the human heart.

+The Gospel of Union is bigger than we imagined.
 It is the gospel of restored sight — for people, for communities, for creation itself.

 Living With Restored Vision